buggsjr0/Agentic-SOC-Analyst/README.md

 # Agentic SOC Analyst for Microsoft Defender & Azure

-An intelligent threat hunting assistant that combines natural language processing (OpenAI GPT) with real-time log analysis from Microsoft Defender for Endpoint and Azure AD — rebuilt from scratch to deepen understanding of AI-driven security operations.
+An intelligent threat hunting assistant that combines natural language processing (OpenAI GPT) with real-time log analysis from Microsoft Defender for Endpoint and Azure AD.
+Built from scratch to deepen understanding of AI-driven security operations.

 This project was built as a hands-on learning exercise: taking a working AI SOC analyst bot and constructing it to understand the integration of LLMs, Azure Log Analytics, function calling, and threat intelligence workflows.